-We have a lot for you to see, no charge in 2021 (but your £5 entry ticket lets you return as many times as you like for no extra cost, and accompanied children are FREE).
+We have a lot for you to see, (but your £5 entry ticket lets you return as many times as you like for no extra cost, and accompanied children are FREE).
 So you can enjoy your visit and come back again!

 As well as our special exhibitions, more permanent displays include:

 ‘Wallingford Castle: The Inside Story’ featuring many aspects of everyday life in the royal castle.
 These include details from recently translated medieval documents, and illustrations by June Strong, whose artist’s impression of the castle brings the buildings vividly to life.

 Ben Taggart’s new scale model of the castle and north-eastern quarter of the town is based on thorough research from documents, excavations, geophysics and landscape archaeology.
 Adults and children alike can marvel at the size, structure, and impact of this spectacular building.